luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 bool is_transparent() const;
 ```

-: Check whether the current ciphertext is transparent, i.e. does not require a secret key to decrypt.
+Usage: Check whether the current ciphertext is transparent, i.e. does not require a secret key to decrypt.
 In typical security models such transparent ciphertexts would not be considered to be valid.
 Starting from the second polynomial in the current ciphertext, this function returns true if all following coefficients are identically zero.
 Otherwise, returns false.

 <br>